mmmmaja/starfishDetection/reports/README.md

 Yes, we made use of both branches and PRs in our project.
 Each team member worked on separate feature branches dedicated to specific tasks.
 This minimized code conflicts and ensured that the main branch remain stable.
 Once a task was completed, the developer would create a pull request to merge their feature branch into the main branch.

 Before merging, the PR underwent a code review process where other team members would examine the changes for quality, consistency, and potential issues.
 Additionally, using PRs allowed us to run automated tests and integrations checks, ensuring that new code did not introduce bugs or break existing functionalities.
+This was also discussed in question 6.

 ### Question 10